chubetho/Bachelor_Thesis/chapters/conclusion.typ

 === Performance

-Since each micro frontend operates as an independent module, only the necessary parts of the application are loaded at any given time.
-For instance, when a user interacts with the `lotto` module, only the relevant components for that module are fetched, while the code chunks for the `home` module remain untouched.
-This approach not only improves initial page load times but also ensures that users only download essential parts of the application, reducing latency and enhancing overall responsiveness.

-Integrating multiple independent micro frontends, however, introduces additional complexity.
-Ensuring efficient communication between these modules, especially when shared resources or data are involved, requires careful planning and optimization to avoid performance bottlenecks.

-To further evaluate performance, the open-source tool Sitespeed.io is used to analyze website speed based on performance best practices @_SiteSpeedIO_.
-The table below provides a comparison between the micro frontends and @spa versions, with metrics measured using the Chrome browser over five iterations.
-The results are color-coded: blue indicates informational data, green denotes a pass, yellow signals a warning, and red represents poor performance.
+To evaluate performance, the open-source tool Sitespeed.io is used to analyze website speed based on performance best practices @_SiteSpeedIO_.
+The table below compares the micro frontends and @spa versions, with metrics gathered from the homepage of the application using the Chrome browser over five iterations.
+The results are color-coded: blue for informational data, green for passing, yellow for warnings, and red for poor performance.

 #{
   let tred = c => text(weight: "bold", fill: red, c)